marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 # The challenge

 When we run the binary, it asks for the password to be passed as an argument.
-And the first thing it does is validate the legnth:
+And the first thing it does is validate the length:

 ```
 $ ./pneumaticvalidator myPasswordAttempt